SS Morro Castle (1930): Building

 As built, Morro Castle was equipped with direction finding and submarine signalling equipment.
 Submarine signalling was becoming obsolete as a form of communication, so by 1934 it had been removed.
-By that year echo sounding equipment and a gyrocompass had been installed on the ship.
+That same year, echo sounding equipment and a gyrocompass had been installed on the ship.

 Career

 Morro Castle began her maiden voyage on August 23, 1930.
-She lived up to expectations by completing the maiden 1,100+ mile southbound trip in just under 59 hours, and the return trip took only 58 hours.
-Over the next four years, Morro Castle and Oriente were luxury ship workhorses, rarely out of service and, despite the worsening of the Great Depression, able to maintain a steady clientele.
-Their success was in part due to Prohibition, as such trips provided a relatively affordable and (more importantly) legal means of enjoying a non-stop drinking party.
-Their reasonable rates also attracted Cuban and American businessmen and older couples, making the ships a microcosm of America.
+She lived up to expectations by completing the 1,100+ mile southbound trip in just under fifty-nine hours, and the return trip took only fifty-eight hours.
+Over the next four years, Morro Castle and Oriente performed as workhorses, rarely out of service and, despite the worsening of the Great Depression, able to maintain a steady clientele.
+Their success was in part due to Prohibition, as such trips provided a relatively affordable and (more importantly) legal means for customers to partake in alcohol.
+The Ward Line's reasonable rates attracted Cuban and American businessmen and older couples, making the ships a microcosm of America during the period.

 Final voyage

 Impending nor'easter

 The final voyage of Morro Castle began in Havana on September 5, 1934.
-On the afternoon of the 6th, as the ship paralleled the southeastern coast of the United States, it began to encounter increasing clouds and wind.
-By the morning of the 7th, the clouds had thickened and the winds had shifted to easterly, the first indication of a developing nor'easter.
-Throughout that day, the winds increased and intermittent rains began, causing many to retire early to their berths.
+On the afternoon of September 6, as the ship paralleled the southeastern coast of the U.S., it began to encounter increasing clouds and wind.
+By the morning of September 7, the clouds had thickened and the winds had shifted to easterly, the first indication of a developing nor'easter.
+Throughout that day the winds increased and intermittent rains began, causing many to retire early to their berths.

 Captain's death

 Early that evening, Captain Robert Rennison Willmott had his dinner delivered to his quarters.
-Shortly thereafter, he complained of stomach trouble and, not long after that, died of an apparent heart attack.
-Command of the ship passed to the Chief Officer, William Warms.
-During the overnight hours, the winds increased to over 30 miles per hour as the Morro Castle plodded its way up the eastern seaboard.
+Shortly thereafter, Willmott complained of stomach trouble and, not long afterward, died of an apparent heart attack.
+Command of the ship passed to the chief officer, William Warms, who was eating dinner with friends Samuel Hicks and Connor Schmutz at the time.
+During the overnight hours, the winds increased to over thirty miles per hour as Morro Castle plodded its way up the East Coast.

 Fire

-At around 2:50 a.m. on September 8, while the ship was sailing around eight nautical miles off Long Beach Island, a fire was detected in a storage locker within the First Class Writing Room on B Deck.
-Within the next 30 minutes, the Morro Castle became engulfed in flames.
+At around 2:50 a.m. on September 8, while Morro Castle was sailing around eight nautical miles off Long Beach Island, New Jersey, a fire was detected in a storage locker within the First Class Writing Room on B Deck.
+Within the next thirty minutes, the ship became engulfed in flames.
 As the fire grew in intensity, Acting Captain Warms attempted to beach the ship, but the growing need to launch lifeboats and abandon ship forced him to give up his plan.